learn-co-curriculum/react-hooks-forms-lab/README.md

 ## Introduction

-In this lab, you'll write and use controlled components, and write validation for form components.
+In this lab, you'll write and use controlled components.

 ## Controlled Components